These fun and engaging early finisher activities will eliminate the phrase “What do I do now?” from your classroom.

 5. Review Math Facts With Flash Cards.

-A classic early finisher activity, students simply challenge themselves to answer all cards correctly within a round.
+Students simply challenge themselves to answer all cards correctly within a round.

 6. Write a Poem.